 Tillamook Air Museum

-A visit to the Tillamook Air Museum is like taking a step back in time – almost literally.
-Housed inside one of the nation’s last remaining World War II blimp hangars, this world renowned museum features rare wartime and aviation artifacts and meticulously restored vintage aircraft, many of which are still airworthy!
+A visit to the Tillamook Air Museum at the Oregon Coast is like taking a step back in time – almost literally.
+Housed inside one of the nation’s last remaining World War II blimp hangars, this world-renowned museum features rare wartime and aviation artifacts and meticulously restored vintage aircraft, many of which are still airworthy!

 Not only do the planes, photographs, medals and trinkets that surround you tell their stories, but the hangar itself that houses it all also has a story to tell.
 Built in 1943 by the US Navy for Naval Air Station Tillamook, the hangar, known as Hangar B, is 1,072 feet long and 296 feet wide, covering over six acres.
 It stands 192 feet tall and was one of two hangars built on the site (Hangar A burned down in 1992).
 It is one of the largest wooden structures in the world that is still standing today.